- Idea № 1. Achievements are impossible with no negative experience

 - Summary to Subtle art of not giving a f*ck summary

-The author sees indifference (the title calls it harsher) not as an absolute characteristic but as a necessary tool to separate what’s important from what’s not.
-People worry about success, money, other people’s opinions, when they should simply exude happiness, joy and accept who they are.
-This is the path to success as Manson sees it.
+The author sees indifference (the title calls it harsher) not as an absolute characteristic but as a necessary tool to separate what’s essential from what’s not.
+People worry about success, money, other people’s opinions when they should exude happiness, joy and accept who they are.
+That is the path to success as Manson sees it.

 The consumerist society we live in sees fear, anger, sadness and other negative emotions as signs of sickness or just a reason to visit a psychotherapist.
-Manson advices to turn “couldn’t-care-less” attitude on and to the max.
+Manson’s advice is to turn “couldn’t-care-less” attitude on and to the max.
 Negativities are natural and help us learn, adapt and survive under extreme conditions.
 They form our life experience.